-The Company has reported losses to date and at February 28, 2019 has an accumulated deficit of \$21,646,476 and working capital of \$1,124,910.
-The Company has no cash income or cash flows from operations.
+The Company has reported losses to date and at February 29, 2020 has an accumulated deficit of \$22,280,121 (2019 - \$21,646,476) and working capital deficit of \$417,786 (2019 - working capital of \$1,124,910).
+The Company does not generate income or cash flows from operations.
 In addition to its working capital requirements, the Company must secure sufficient funding to maintain legal title to its exploration and evaluation assets and to fund its exploration and development activities and its general and administration costs.
 These circumstances cast significant doubt upon the Company's ability to continue as a going concern.
 Management continues to evaluate alternatives to secure additional financing so that the Company can continue to operate as a going concern.
 Nevertheless, there can be no assurance that these initiatives will be successful or sufficient.

 The Company's ability to continue as a going concern is dependent upon its ability to fund its working capital and exploration requirements, and eventually to generate positive cash flows, either from operations or sale of its properties.
-These consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary were the going concern assumption inappropriate, and these adjustments could be material.
+On January 27, 2020 the Company entered into an agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC"), which provides JOGMEC with the right to earn a 50% interest in the Lofdal rare earths property by funding \$20 million (note 13).
+The agreement includes a minimum investment of \$3 million, which is non-refundable.
+These consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and consolidated statement of financial position classifications that would be necessary were the going concern assumption inappropriate, and these adjustments could be material.